 - Small amounts of various other nutrients

-They are also about 85% water, and an entire cup contains only 84 calories, with 15 grams of carbohydrates.
+- They are also about 85% water; an entire cup contains only 84 calories, with 15 grams of carbohydrates.

-3. Blueberries May Help Protect Against Aging and Cancer by
+- Blueberries May Help Protect Against Aging and Cancer by Reducing DNA Damage

-4. Blueberries Protect Cholesterol in Your Blood From Becoming Damaged
+- Blueberries Protect Cholesterol in your Blood from Becoming Damaged

-6. Blueberries Can Help Maintain Brain Function and Improve Memory
+- Blueberries can Help Maintain Brain Function and Improve Memory

-7. Anthocyanins in Blueberries May Have Anti-Diabetes Effects
+- Anthocyanins in Blueberries may have Anti-Diabetes Effects

 How are these Healthy Blueberry Muffins?

-The natural sugar products in honey or 100% maple syrup make these much healthier than when using regular sugar.
+The natural sugar products in honey or 100% maple syrup make these much healthier than regular sugar.
 The whole wheat flour will keep you satisfied longer and your insulin levels more stable.

 What ingredients do you need to make these Healthy Blueberry Muffins?